 2028 Term Loan.
 In July 2022, the Credit Agreement was further amended to provide for an additional \$400.0 million of second tranche term loans (the "2028 Term Loan").
 Loans under the 2028 Term Loan in an aggregate principal amount of \$250.0 million were drawn in July 2022, concurrently with the closing of such amendment, and the remaining \$150 million was drawn in October 2022.
-Such amendment also amended the applicable margin grid such that the applicable pricing for all borrowings under the Credit Agreement is based on the credit rating of the Company's long-term senior unsecured non-credit enhanced debt for borrowed money (subject to a single step-down in the applicable pricing if the Company achieves a consolidated leverage ratio that is less than 0.35 to 1:00 while maintaining a credit rating of BBB/Baa2 from S&P, Moody's and/or Fitch), and reset the accordion feature to maintain the \$600.0 million availability thereunder.
+Such amendment also amended the applicable margin grid such that the applicable pricing for all borrowings under the Credit Agreement is based on the credit rating of the Company's long-term senior unsecured non-credit enhanced debt for borrowed money (and, specific to borrowings under the Revolving Credit Facility and 2028 Term Loan only, subject to a single step-down in the applicable pricing if the Company achieves a consolidated leverage ratio that is less than 0.35 to 1:00 while maintaining a credit rating of BBB/Baa2 from S&P, Moody's and/or Fitch).